 This set of instructions on how to make a roller kite assumes you know absolutely nothing about kite making.

 You might already have some of the simple tools and materials required.
 Anything you don't have is easily bought.
-If not exactly what I used, then at least something pretty similar!
+If it's not exactly what I used, then at least something pretty similar!

 Also like the original, this roller has quite a distinctive and attractive appearance in the air!
 It's certainly something different from your usual diamonds and deltas.

 Setting up on the flying field is just a matter of attaching the bow-line toggles.
 Or perhaps not, if you were able to leave them done up.
-Then, you just attach the flying line to the bridle and let the wind do the rest.
+Then you just attach the flying line to the bridle and let the wind do the rest.

 I have chosen to make "One Dowel Length" equal to 120 cm for every kite in the Dowel Series.
 If you are in North America, 48 in. of 3/16 in. dowel is close enough to 120 cm of 5 mm dowel.
 This will result in a kite with similar flying characteristics to my original.
 Make sure to find a hardwood type for your dowel.